 In business-to-consumer (B2C) transactions, the business frequently has superior bargaining power and can request terms that substantially favor it.
 While less true in business-to-business (B2B) transactions, situations still exist where the supplier business can craft one-sided terms that the business customer has little choice but to accept, mainly when a critical supply chain component is at issue.

 But because a contract clause is one-sided, does that mean it’s inappropriate or unenforceable?
 Not at all.
-Well-crafted one-sided clauses, such as mandatory arbitration provisions, are good practice for many businesses.
+Well-crafted one-sided clauses, such as mandatory arbitration provisions, are good practices for many businesses.
 When crafted correctly, they won’t run afoul of general contract laws or consumer protection laws.

 Under Ohio law, for a one-sided provision to be unenforceable, it must be so one-sided under the circumstances surrounding the negotiation and execution of the contract as to be unconscionable.
 Ohio Rev. Code § 1302.15 (cmt.
 1).
 In essence, the one-sided term has to be unreasonably favorable to one party while also depriving the other party of a meaningful choice.